dcarver1/carverd/_drafts/medianReducer.md

 - applied median Reducer
 - calculate NDVI

-This is juts a small devaition in the order of opperations but the it was not very clear what effect it will hove on the outcome.
+This is juts a small deviation in the order of operations but the it was not very clear what effect it will hove on the outcome.
 The conflicting hypothesis to test.
 1. As long as the image stacks are the same a median reducer will not alter ndvi values

 2. The resulting values of ndiv will vary based on when the median reducer is applied.

-This may seem like a small thing but understand the importance of order of opperations is essential it generating reproducable workflows in the long term.
+This may seem like a small thing but understand the importance of order of operations is essential it generating reproducible work flows in the long term.

-THerefore
+Therefore

 **test it out**